nicholaskemery/nicholaskemery.github.io/template-job-market-website-master/content/authors/admin/_index.md

 - Visitors
 ---

-I am a fourth-year Ph.D. candidate in economics at UCLA, advised by John Asker, Hugo Hopenhayn, Simon Board, and Will Rafey.
-My research interests are in industrial organization and theory, with a focus on productivity, innovation, and computing.
-I am an affiliate at MIT FutureTech and was a 2023 Global Priorities Fellow at te Global Priorities Institute.
+I am a fourth-year Ph.D. candidate in economics at UCLA advised by John Asker, Hugo Hopenhayn, Simon Board, and Will Rafey.
+My research interests are in industrial organization and theory, with a focus on productivity and innovation.
+I have a particular interest in the computing and artificial intelligence industries.
+I am an affiliate at MIT FutureTech and was a 2022-2023 Global Priorities Fellow at the Global Priorities Institute.